 The committee may introduce at any time the following types of changes, these are indicative and the committee may deploy different methods than those detailed in response to government and England Golf guidance.

 Teams should enter knowing they can satisfy the current published competition rules and not based on speculation of possible in-flight changes.
 We are sharing these possibilities so you understand how we plan to run the competition if we need to make adjustments in response to Coronavirus based restrictions.

 The committee may introduce such changes at short notice, team captains must keep their teams informed of changes and act quickly to changes.

-We want to ensure that play in 2021 can take place in a safe and friendly environment.
-We want teams to enter in confidence that we have an approach for play to take place in 2021 following the cancellation in 2020 due to Coronavirus and the continuing situation into the future.
+We want to ensure that play can take place in a safe and friendly environment.
+We want teams to enter in confidence that we have an approach for play to take place due to Coronavirus and the continuing situation into the future.

 We also want to ensure we can continue to support junior golf in your county, the response from the counties has been immense as the need for funding of junior golf has never been in greater demand.

-With that in mind we want to share what we could and may do in 2021 so you can enter the 2021 competitions with confidence
+With that in mind we want to share what we could and may do in in response to changes so you can enter the competitions with confidence

-In preparing the competition draw the committee looked at all government and England Golf guidance, which was place at the time, and made the following adjustments
+In preparing the competition draw the committee will look at all government and England Golf guidance, in place at the time, and in 2021 made the following adjustments